Quilting: Art quilting

-During the late 20th century, art quilts became popular for their aesthetic and artistic qualities rather than for functionality as they are displayed on a wall or table rather than being used on a bed..
+During the late 20th century, art quilts became popular for their aesthetic and artistic qualities rather than for functionality; these quilts may be displayed on a wall or table instead of being used on a bed.
 "It is believed that decorative quilting came to Europe and Asia during the Crusades (A.D.
 1100–1300), a likely idea because textile arts were more developed in China and India than in the West."